lawmade/StringGenerator/README.md

-# MADE WITH ❤️ BY LAW
-- easy to use
+## Information
 - 5 character only as of now
+- easy to use (command prompt)
-- newest version: 1.20
+- newest version = 1.20

+made with ❤️ by law